anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 Test Case Integration and Tooling
 ---------------------------------

-The OpenStack based cloud infrastructure suite must utilize the Anuket test case integration toolchain to deliver overall integration, the same end user actions, and a unique test result format (e.g. Anuket test result database) needed by the end users and any test case result verification
+The OpenStack based cloud infrastructure suite must utilise the Anuket test case integration toolchain to deliver overall integration, the same end user actions, and a unique test result format (e.g. Anuket test result database) needed by the end users and any test case result verification